 Cuba is definitely on my bucket list!
-Therefore, I was pleased when Torrey from my Nomadness Travel group decided to share her travel advice on Cuba.
+Therefore, I was pleased when Torrey from my Nomadness Travel group decided to share her travel advice for US travel to Cuba.
 Follow her exciting journey to Cuba in this two part series!
-In this travel guide for Cuba, she answers many questions about how Americans can visit Cuba legally.
+In this travel guide for Cuba, she answers many questions, including, “can Americans travel to Cuba?”
+We’re happy to announce that they can, via the following loopholes!
 Also, she offers many travel tips on flights, accommodations, food and sightseeing in Cuba.

 Diplomatic relations between the US and Cuba have been troublesome for several decades.
-Up until very recently, travel to Cuba for US citizens was banned.
+Up until very recently, US travel to Cuba was banned.
 It was pretty much impossible if you didn’t have a government issued go ahead.
-But, thanks to President Obama’s administration, gray skies are clearing, and travel to Cuba is much more feasible for US citizens.
+But, thanks to President Obama’s administration, gray skies are clearing, and US travel to Cuba is much more feasible for US citizens.

 Once I got wind, I immediately began my planning.
-Here’s my journey and travel guide for Cuba.
+Here’s my journey and travel guide for US travel to Cuba.

+So how can Americans travel to Cuba?
 I started with “applying” for a license to travel through the Office of Foreign Assets Control (OFAC).
 This was done totally online.
 It was simple and straightforward.
 All I needed to provide was my proposed dates for travel, where I planned on going (which city) and my proposed reason for travel.
 I chose “professional research” as my reason.
 In the explanation I included information on visiting the University of Havana and conducting personal research through interviews with students and faculty.
 About 1 month after I submitted my application, I received a letter from OFAC telling me it was not necessary to apply for a specific license to travel to Cuba.
-The categories listed on the U.S. Department of Treasury website allows for travel to Cuba under general licenses.
-There are 12 categories listed so make sure your travel to Cuba fits into one of these.
+The categories listed on the U.S. Department of Treasury website allows for US travel to Cuba under general licenses.
+There are 12 categories listed so make sure your US travel to Cuba fits into one of these.

 I decided to forgo taking the trip with a touring company.
 Those tours can be expensive, but they do offer tons of activities.
 Instead, I decided to book my own flights and accommodations.
 My flight to Cuba was routed through Mexico.
 First, I took a Southwest flight from Chicago to Cancun.
 I was able to book this flight using points and only paid the taxes (if you do not have one-apply for a travel credit card, like now!).
 Then, I booked my flight from Cancun to Havana through Interjet, a Mexican airline.
 In the search tool enter Cancun then “La Habana” as your destination which is Havana Cuba.
 I booked my flight on their website using my American Express credit card.
 The total displayed on the website is in Mexican Pesos so don’t be alarmed when you see a couple thousand shown.
 Be sure to check the exchange rate before you submit payment.
 I had no issues with booking my flight on the Interjet website using my American credit card.